-Home » Crafts » Handprint » Salt Dough Handprint
+Home » Crafts » Handprint » Salt Dough Recipe

 Don’t forget to add the year on the back of the salt dough ornament to keep track of the different years.